datalorax/site/content/post/2019-07-29-estimating-important-things-with-public-data.md

 V = \sqrt(2)\Phi^{-1}(P_{a>b})
 $$

 which looks fairly complicated, but really isn't that bad.
 The $P_{a>b}$ is just the area under the curve we calculated above and $\Phi^{-1}$ is the equivalent of R's `qnorm` function, which walks a probability value back to a quantile score (e.g., `qnorm(0.975) = 1.959964`).
-So really, we just use the `qnorm` function on our AUC value multiply the result by the square root of 2.
+So really, we just call `qnorm` the AUC value we just calculated, and multiply the result by the square root of 2.
 Why would we do this?
 Because it puts the AUC value on a standard deviation scale and, under the condition of respective normality, is actually equivalent to Cohen's $D$.
 In R code, and assuming we have created an object called `auc`, as above, the formula for $V$ looks like `sqrt(2)*qnorm(auc)`, which gives us a value of 0.4717468.
 Using the esvis package, we can compare this to Cohen's $D$

 ```r